Study permits and visas

 You can check the status of your study permit application on the Immigration, Refugees and Citizenship Canada website.
 The information is updated daily.
 First, you need to set up an account on the site.
 Sometimes, the processing centre will ask you to send more information.

-Study permits are administered by Immigration, Refugees and Citizenship Canada.
-Visit their Help Centre for answers to frequently asked questions about study permits.
-Global Affairs Canada has no involvement in regards to study permits or temporary resident visas.
+Study permits and visas are administered by Immigration, Refugees and Citizenship Canada.
+Visit their Help Centre for answers to frequently asked questions.
+Global Affairs Canada is not involved in the application process for study permits or temporary resident visas.

 Obligations for study permit holders